Linguistics575/neam/README.md

 # NEAM: Named-Entity Automatic Markup on Historical Texts

+## Downloading NEAM
+For instructions on how to download NEAM, please refer to [this page](https://help.github.com/articles/cloning-a-repository/) for instructions for your particular OS.
+Instructions are available both for Github Desktop and through Terminal.

 ## Requirements
 NEAM is written in Python and Java, and requires both to be installed.
 (For Python, it requires Python 3, and the Java version must be 1.8.)
 There are also language-specific dependencies,